tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 ## My Opportunity: The Optiplex 790

+For the first time, I could finally get a worthy computer that has been with me over the last six years for both school and work.

 ### The First Time I Could Have a Powerful Computer

 In 2017, I could afford to buy a relatively powerful computer with less than